casey/just/README.md

 ```

 Indented versions of both single- and double-quoted strings, delimited by
-triple single- or triple double-quotes, are supported.
-Indented string lines
+triple single- or double-quotes, are supported.
+Indented string lines are
-are stripped of a leading line break, and leading whitespace common to all
+stripped of a leading line break, and leading whitespace common to all
 non-blank lines:

 ```just